-The Singing Ship is beautiful and its placement takes full advantage of its outstanding outlook.
+The Singing Ship is beautiful and its placement takes full advantage of the outstanding outlook.

 Set against a spectacular coastal vista of blue seas and Great Keppel Island in the distance, the Singing Ship is a majestic monument that commemorates the area’s legacy of the historical explorations of Captain James Cook, who discovered this bay in May 1770.